 Do blue light glasses work?
 Generally speaking, yes.

 Blue light glasses offer one of a handful of ways you may be able to improve your visual comfort in front of digital screens.
-People primarily use them during extended screen sessions, when they’re exposed to artificial blue light for hours at a time.
+People primarily use them during extended screen sessions, when they’re exposed to LED blue light for hours at a time.

 Blue light glasses feature special light-filtering technology that prevents a certain percentage of blue light from reaching the eyes.